 - Do a vent-check.
 Move drapes, curtains, furniture, or anything else that prevents cool air from reaching your living space.
 Why pay to cool the back of a sofa?

 - Check your ductwork.
 Did you know that as much as 15 percent of the air you paid to cool could be getting lost between the walls of your home?
-Yes, duct leaks are real, so take care of them where you can!
-Seal any obvious leaks and fix out-of-place duct joints in exposed ductwork areas.
+Yes, duct leaks are real, so take the time for simple air conditioner maintenance and seal leaks and fix out-of-place duct joints in exposed ductwork areas.
 If you’ve had your cooling system for five years or more, consider investing in professional duct sealing, since many leaks are either too small to see or out of sight behind walls.

 - Clear the drain line.
 A blocked drain line will divert water to other places – like back into your house or toward your foundation.
 Keep it free of debris.

 - Check your electrical lines.
-Issues with wiring could knock out power to your A/C. Check electrical connections and circuit breakers before summer starts.
+Issues with wiring could knock out power to your air conditioner.
+Check electrical connections and circuit breakers before summer starts.

 - Clean the outdoor condenser unit.
 Check for debris, including leaves, twigs, and nests.
 Never cover a condenser unit when it is in use!
 Proper airflow is essential throughout the home cooling system chain.